Akchio/Avali-OS/README.md

 # Avali-OS

-The official Avali-OS REPO
+Welcome to the official Avali-OS repository!

-This operating system is based on (arch-linux) and it is in PRE-PRE-PRE-PRE-PRE-ALPHA!
-Im not responsible of DATA-LOSS , SYSTEM-HARM and EVRYTHING, You installed it you're responsible!
-This OS comes with ABSOLUTLEY NO WARANTY!
+Avali-OS is an experimental operating system based on Arch Linux.
+Please note that Avali-OS is currently in a very early development stage (pre-alpha), and is intended for testing, educational, or development purposes only.

+---

+## Disclaimer

+**Avali-OS is provided "as is", without warranty of any kind.
+By installing or using Avali-OS, you acknowledge and agree that the author(s) are not responsible or liable for any data loss, system damage, or any other issues that may arise.
+You assume full responsibility for any and all consequences of using this software.
+Use at your own risk.**

+---

+Thank you for your interest in Avali-OS!